Automattic/woocommerce-payments/readme.txt

 * Add - Introduced deposit currency filter for transactions overview page.
 * Add - Download transactions report in CSV.
 * Update - Tweak the connection detection logic.
+* Update - Change the default track `recordEvent` to use @woocommerce/tracks.

 = 2.2.0 - 2021-03-31 =
 * Fix - Paying with a saved card for a subscription with a free trial will now correctly save the chosen payment method to the order for future renewals.